orkes-io/docs/docs/conductor/index.md

 ## Anatomy of a Conductor workflow
 A Conductor workflow models after a program and has three main components:

-1. Workflow level configuration such as name, version, compensation logic etc.
+1. Workflow level configuration such as name, version, compensation logic, etc.
-2. Tasks encapsulates business logic and runs and scales independently **outside** of Conductor Server
+2. Tasks encapsulate business logic that runs and scales independently **outside** the Conductor Server.
-3. Operators which are programming language constructs such as loops, decisions, parallelism, that allows you to define complex workflows and routing logic.
+3. Operators that are programming language constructs, such as loops, decisions, and parallelism, that allow you to define complex workflows and routing logic.

-Tasks are implemented using **Workers** which can be implemented any any of the programming langauge.
+Tasks are implemented using **Workers**, which can be implemented in any programming language.
 A single workflow can have tasks written in multiple languages, making Conductor workflows polyglot.

 ## Example

-Assume your business logic is to simply to get some shipping information and then do the shipping.
+Assume your business logic is simply to get some shipping information and then do the shipping.
 You start by logically partitioning them into two tasks:

 * **Get Shipping Details**
 * **Send Shipping Request**

-The workflow has two tasks that are executed sequentially one after another.
+The workflow has two tasks that are executed sequentially, one after another.
 :::note
-Conductor adds the durability to the state of your workflows.
-This means if the server or any of the workers die, the state is not lost and the execution resumes as the services come back online.
+Conductor adds durability to the state of your workflows.
+This means if the server or any workers die, the state is not lost, and the execution resumes as the services come back online.
 :::

 ##### Workflow implementation